ErikSchulze1796/Active_flow_control_past_cylinder_using_DRL/README.md

 ```
 sudo singularity build of_v2012.sif docker://andreweiner/of_pytorch:of2012-py1.7.1-cpu
 ```
 To run a simulation with Singularity, use the dedicated *Allrun.singularity* scripts.
 TU Braunschweig's HPC uses the SLURM scheduler.
-The repository contains an annotated example *jobscript*.
+The repository contains an annotated example *jobscript* file.
 The script expects the Singularity image in the top level directory of this repository and the simulation folder in *run*.
-To submit a job, run:
+To submit a job, run and replace *name_of_simulation* with he folder that contains it:

 ```
 sbatch jobscript name_of_simulation
+// Example:
+sbatch jobscript cylinder2D_base

 ```
 To show all running jobs of a user, use `squeue -u $USER`.
 Another helpful command is `quota -s` to check the available disk space.